itscodenation/instagram-api-starter/README.md

 * The user must be able to click the search button to display related thumbnails
 * On any subsequent search, the system shall clear the prior results and show images reflecting results from the new search query.
 * If the user clicks a "reset" button, the system shall clear the results of all thumbnails and clear the search bar of any text
-* On mouseover, the flickr username shall display over the thumbnail image

 ##Learning Objectives